Learn about the Hope Lodge Houston campaign, chaired by Bob and Janice McNair, here.

 Susan G. Komen Race for the Cure

 As a 2013 sponsor of the Susan G. Komen Race for the Cure, the Texans hosted a race team open to all Texans fans.
 More than 360 fans raced with Texans Cheerleaders, Lady Texans and staff.
 Each Texans team member received an exclusive Texans t-shirt.
 The Texans team raised more than $15,700 for Komen Race for the Cure.
-In 2014, the Texans fielded a team of over 200 participants, which included fans, Texans Cheerleaders, Lady Texans and staff raising over $10,000 for the Susan G. Komen Foundation which contributed to an overall $40,000 donation in honor of Breast Cancer Awareness Month.
+In 2014, the Texans fielded a team of over 200 participants, which included fans, Texans Cheerleaders, Lady Texans and staff which raised more than $10,000 for the Susan G. Komen Foundation and contributed to an overall donation from the Texans of $40,000 to the cause.